RAF Heathfield: Units based at HMS Wagtail

+Squadrons at HMS Wagtail

+A list of Royal Navy Fleet Air Arm aviation squadrons that were either stationed at or deployed to HMS Wagtail:

+United States Air Force

-The site was used by the United States Air Force between 1951 and 1957 for storage.
+The site was used by the United States Air Force (USAF) between 1951 and 1957 for aircraft storage use.
+From then on the USAF decided to solely use the adjacent Prestwick.

 Current use

 The site is now a mixture of housing, farmland and a golf club.